DevvEmeka/Glasp-user-guide/glasp.md

 ![image 5](./assets/Untitled-2023-02-22-20064.png)

 ### `Heat Map`
 The heat map shows your highlights across different platforms over time.
 It helps you track how active you are in learning and curating content.
 It shows the number of people who viewed your highlight, your number of highlights, and the pages you've highlighted.
-The green square represents your highlights over some time.
+The green square represents your highlights over time.
 Clicking on any of the green squares will redirect you to the highlight.
 ![image 6](./assets/Untitled-2023-02-22-20066.png)

 ### `Tags`